lrq3000/fast_gemini_ai_for_excel/README.md

 For installation and usage, refer to the instructions by clicking on the link below:
 [Instructions Link](https://www.listendata.com/2023/12/integrate-gemini-into-excel.html)

 Note that the Add-in was moved to the `addin` folder.
-The rest of teh instructions remain the same.
+The rest of the instructions remain the same.

 ## Instructions for the user-defined functions (UDFs)